cul-it/scholars-orcid-connection/doc/Scorconn_TO_DO.md

 ## Real SOON
 * OrcidAuthCallbackController should never render a result or even forward - it should always redirect.
-* Open the ORCID connection in a pop-up window.
 * Get a better date for "last updated".
 	* Store in AccessToken as "VERIFIED" column, with timestamp.
 * How does one register with Cornell on ORCID?
 What does it look like?